 - Only heat the space you're actually using - shut doors and curtains to keep the heat in.

-- Set the thermostat to a healthy temperature - aim for 18ºC to 20ºC, and 16ºC in bedrooms overnight.
+- Set the thermostat to a healthy temperature - aim for 18ºC to 20ºC.
 High thermostat settings cause high heating costs.
+Inadequate heating can lead to mould growth and dampness.

 - Find out if your existing gas heater is flued.
 If you have recently moved into a house with an existing gas heater, look if there is a flue or chimney that goes to the outside – either through an external wall or up through the roof.
 If there is only one pipe connected to the gas heater (for the gas supply), then this means the heater is unflued and emits water vapour and toxic gases directly into your home.